Postman67/FVI-Furr/secrets.md

 ### BTG_ID
 - **Type**: Integer (Discord Snowflake)
 - **Required**: Yes
-- **Description**: The Discord server ID for the BTG (Behind The Grove) server.
+- **Description**: The Discord server ID for the BTG server.
 Used to sync slash commands to this specific guild.
 - **Example**: `BTG_ID=123456789012345678`
 - **How to get**: Right-click on the server name in Discord → Copy Server ID (requires Developer Mode enabled)